People

 Aranne Jung, she/her, Neuroscience 2027

-Aranne Jung is a sophomore studying neuroscience at Smith College.
-She is from Los Angeles, and plays tennis for Smith!
+Aranne Jung is a sophomore from Los Angeles, CA, studying neuroscience at Amherst College.
 She is interested in developmental neuroscience, neuroimaging, and neuromotor disorders.
 In her free time, Aranne enjoys practicing her cello, playing video games, and sleeping.

 Natasha Woon, She/her, Neuroscience Major, Community Engagement and Social Change Concentration, 2025